 📌 Note: When you create a letter from the patient chart, it is auto-saved every 10 seconds.

 9. Send the letter using one of the following options at the bottom of the letter:

 PDF: Generates a PDF to print, fax, or download.

-Signed PDF: Generates a PDF with a signature footer at the bottom of the letter to print, fax, email, or download.
+Signed PDF: Generates a PDF with your digital signature at the bottom of the letter to print, fax, email, or download.

 Message: Attaches the letter in a message to another user within your clinic.

 Referral: Sends the letter to another provider as referral (internal to your clinic or outgoing to another location).